 - Fairness: Build products that identify and mitigate risk for vulnerable populations, and ensure value is created for people.

 - Accountability: Maintain internal process and technical controls across our decisions, products and practices.

-Privacy Review is a deeply collaborative, cross-functional process used to evaluate and comply with our compliance obligations, and identify and mitigate broad privacy risks that go beyond our legal requirements.
-It is led by our privacy team and is conducted by a dedicated group of internal privacy experts across legal, policy, and other cross functional teams with backgrounds in product, engineering, legal regulations, security and policy.
-This group is responsible for making privacy review decisions and recommendations.
+Privacy Review is a deeply collaborative, cross-functional process used to evaluate and comply with our obligations, and identify and mitigate privacy risks.
+It is led by our Privacy Review team, and is conducted by a dedicated group of internal privacy experts across legal, policy, and other cross functional teams with backgrounds in product, engineering, legal regulations, security and policy.
+This group is responsible for making Privacy Review decisions and recommendations.